 We have put our Circular Economy Strategy into practice by switching to recyclable packaging which both reduces waste and helps to save emissions.
 For example, our Velo modern oral product cans with the recycling symbol are now widely recyclable in all markets where they are sold.
-It is estimated that this will save over 1,200 tonnes CO2 emissions in 2022* See the video below to see Velo’s approach to reducing its environmental impacts.
+See the video below to see Velo’s approach to reducing its environmental impacts.

 In 2021, we were proud to announce that our Vuse product was the first global carbon neutral vape brand1.
 Vuse’s carbon neutrality has been delivered with carbon offsets through reforestation projects.
 This includes a project in Uruguay to plant trees across 21,298 ha, where intensive cattle grazing has eroded soil and degraded land.
 As well as removing carbon dioxide and delivering better soil quality and biodiversity, the project will also result in increased availability and quality of employment opportunities.
 Vuse’s carbon neutrality has been independently validated by Vertis based on product Life Cycle Assessment data provided by an independent third party.